mikabusante/mika_senior_checkpoint/tests/tier-04-extra-credit.md

 Use the `fetchCampuses` thunk creator to fetch all the campuses and update your store, and then render those campuses from your store into the list of campuses

-## CampusForm - 3.5 pts
+## CampusInput - 3.5 pts

-`../client/components/CampusForm.js`
+`../client/components/CampusInput.js`

-Add a submit button to your form, and attach a click handler.
-Write a handleSubmit function that will invoke your thunk creator `postCampus` with the data from your form. `handleSubmit` should be invoked when the submit button is clicked.
+Add a submit button with click handler.
+Write a handleSubmit function that will invoke your thunk creator `postCampus` with the data from your form. `handleSubmit` should be invoked when the button is clicked.

 Have fun!